percona/pmm/docs/setting-up/client/mongodb.md

 - when starting MongoDB, by passing arguments to `mongod` on the command line;
 - until the next database instance restart, by running a command in a `mongo` session.

+!!! note alert alert-primary ""
-> Profiling is turned off by default as it can adversely affect the performance of the database server.
+    Profiling is turned off by default as it can adversely affect the performance of the database server.

 ### Set profiling in the configuration file